 The Texas Penal Code classifies interference with an emergency call under two types. § 42.062 states that the alleged offender commits a crime of interference with a 911 call when they knowingly or intentionally:

 - Interferes with another person’s ability to place an emergency telephone call; or

-Subsection (b) of § 42.062 states a person can be charged with interference with an emergency call if they do any of the following:
+Subsection (b) of § 42.062 states a person can be charged with Interference with 911 if they do any of the following:

 - Recklessly renders unusable a telephone that would otherwise be used by another individual to place an emergency call; or,